BoiseState-AdaptLab/adapt-lidar-tools/lidarFullW_Alpha/scripts/README.md

-## tiftools
+# tiftools

-Contains programs to extract data from tif files in various formats
+Contains a program to extract data from tif files in various formats

 ## Usage

-The below two usages may be used any number of times in the same command
+The below usages may be used any number of times in the same command as long as they are given the correct number of arguments

 ### Analyze a tif file